tc39/notes/es8/2017-11/nov-28.md

 MB: Jordan if you do that you're going to need to address "significant" and "such as".

-AKN: The ambiguity was here so we keep talking about this.
+AK: The ambiguity was here so we keep talking about this.
 This is the discussion we wanted per feature when we added this ambiguity.

 #### Conclusion/Resolution